Trans Mountain pipeline expansion will lead to $11.9B in losses for Canada, study says | CBC News

 The project is expected to be finished by December 2022, and is currently about 20 per cent complete, according to Trans Mountain.

-The SFU team says they decided to perform a benefit-cost analysis of the project because of the sheer magnitude of Canada's investment and significant changes that have happened since it was approved.
+The SFU team said they decided to perform the benefit-cost analysis of the project because of the sheer magnitude of Canada's investment and significant changes that have happened since it was approved.

-Their study, released Wednesday, attempts to estimate how changing economic and political conditions could affect the profitability of the project.
+Their study attempts to estimate how changing economic and political conditions could affect the profitability of the project.

 Those conditions include an increase in construction costs, the cancellation of the Keystone XL pipeline to the U.S., stronger federal policies to address climate change and a weaker market for oil.

 None of those factors were taken into account when the National Energy Board recommended the approval of the expansion project in 2016 and then again in 2019.

 The study suggests that the pipeline expansion will create excess capacity that isn't needed and will increase the risk of environmental damage.

-The researchers place the chance of a tanker spill at 43 to 75 per cent during a 50-year operating period, and included a risk-adjusted cost of $2.6 billion in the total estimated losses for the country.

-Meanwhile, the ballooning price tag for construction means that the tolls charged to shippers for using the pipelines, which were agreed upon in 2017, will not come close to covering the capital costs.
+The ballooning price tag for construction means that the tolls charged to shippers for using the pipelines, which were agreed upon in 2017, will not come close to covering the capital costs.
 The tolls were set to cover $7.4 billion in costs — or about 59 per cent of the current estimate for construction.

-Based on the Canadian Energy Regulator's November 2020 forecasts for pipeline capacity and Canadian oil exports, the authors argue that the oil that was destined to be transported through the expanded pipeline could be transported on other pipelines.

-The study says that neither the Trans Mountain expansion nor Keystone XL would be required to meet that demand.